gmorel/me/routes/blog/index.md

 postDate: "May 10th, 2016"
 tags: "Symfony2 | Symfony3 | Quality Assurance | Behat3 | Functional Tests"
 postTitle: "Leading our API tests to be more readable with JSON Schema"
+postPictureUrl: "/blog/json-schema/clear.jpg"
 ---

 ### Do you really trust your Symfony REST APIs ?

 With the rise of Micro Services and Web Client.
-Rest APIs becomes a key for business.
+REST APIs are becoming a key for business.
 Clients must be able to trust their APIs.
 Quality assurance shall bring this trust.

 But how to keep your API well tested without doing over-engineering ?
-And then get functional test suits too difficult to maintain ?
+And then get your functional test suits too difficult to maintain ?

 ### A simple REST API: